khalid-hussain/shaheen/chap14.md

 1. The region between Mount Tadmeer and Al-Shaleer that is known as the Valley of the Frontier Falcon would be independent and sovereign.
-And the people of this region would be given the right to choose Mansour Bin Ahmed or some other person whom they prefer to be their ruler.
+And the people of this region would be given the right to choose Mansour bin Ahmed or some other person whom they prefer to be their ruler.

 2. Assistance would be provided by us in case of any foreign attack.